BCom Privatisation Globalisation & Liberalisation Notes Study Material

 Effects of Globalization on India

-Globalization has its impact on India which is a developing country.
+Globalization has an impact on India which is a developing country.
 The impact of globalization can be analyzed as follows:

 - Access to Technology: Globalization has drastically, improved the access to technology.
 Internet facility has enabled India to gain access to knowledge and services from around the world.
-Use of Mobile telephone has revolution used communication with other countries.
+The use of the Mobile telephone has revolutionized used communication with other countries.
+(BCom 1st Year Privatisation Globalisation and Liberalisation in India Notes Study Material)

-- Employment Opportunities: Establishment of MNCs have resulted in the increase of employment opportunities in Indian economy.
+- Employment Opportunities: The establishment of MNCs have resulted in an increase in employment opportunities in the Indian economy.

 Negative Effects of Globalization